brcnitk/OpenSSL-Resources/Digital-Certificate.md

 ``openssl req -newkey rsa:2048 -nodes -keyout server.key -out server.csr``

-**Create CSR (with existing private key and certificate).
-For renewing an existing certificate but you or your CA do not have the original CSR**
+**Create CSR (with existing private key and certificate)** (For renewing an existing certificate but you or your CA do not have the original CSR)

 ``openssl x509 -in server.cert -signkey server.key -x509toreq -out server.csr``